jrom876/swd_radio-/README.md

 EXPERIMENTAL SOFTWARE DEFINED RADIO

-This project is a C++ OOP Software Defined Radio, complete with Transmitter, Receiver, and Antenna classes.
+This experiment is a C++ OOP Software Defined Radio, complete with Transmitter, Receiver, and Antenna classes.

 There are also makefiles and shell scripts to compile and run it all with just a few keystrokes.

-I wrote this version in my spare time over the last year.
+I wrote this in my spare time over the last year.

 I will add unit tests in the near future.